 We explained the information obtained by the companies in database marketing.
 So now let’s talk about how to get this information.
 The data-driven marketing steps are as follows:

 You can obtain data from the database from businesses’ systems or third-party data collection companies operating independently.
-It will also give consumers some data from actions such as membership forms or surveys.
+It will also give consumers data from actions such as membership forms or surveys.

 You can obtain data during the data collection phase.
 These are: